tcpipuk/maubot-openai-translate/README.md

 ## Supported Languages

 The plugin supports a wide array of languages, listed in the `languages.py` file with their respective ISO 639-1 two-letter codes.
-This expansive list includes commonly spoken languages like English, Spanish, French, as well as lesser-known ones, and you could customise to additional custom ones if required.
+This expansive list includes commonly spoken languages like English, Spanish, French, as well as lesser-known ones, and you could customise to additional custom ones if required - I've added some IETF languages (e.g. `en-gb`, `fr-ca`, `pt-br`) to demonstrate how language variants can be added.

 ## Configuration and Setup